alexnanchen/datascience-capstone-project/presentations/capstone-presentation/index.md

 2. Vocabulary selection to retain 90% of the occurences
 3. Out of vocabulary modeling unsing \<unk\> symbol
 4. KNeser-Ney backoff model of order 4
-   - Continuation probability
+   - Continuation probabilities
    - Fix KNeser-Ney smoothing
 5. Perplexity comparison with other toolkits (srilm, mitlm and irstlm)
+6. Final perplexity achieved is ...

 ---

 ### Predictive algorithm

-1. Model compression during loading trough ngram hashing
+1. Model compression during loading trough N-gram hashing
 2. Memory footpring reduction of a factor of 2.82
 3. Selection of most probable words for each N-gram order using backoff weights and continuation probabilities
 4. Averaging of probability trough all N-gram orders
+5. Order by decreasing N-gram order

 ---